rantebi/entro/README.md

 # Project Overview

-Simple TypeScript Express backend that stores a repo/branch, scans commits, and marks ones with detected leaks (currently just the word "Generated").
+Simple TypeScript Express backend that stores a repo/branch, scans commits, and marks ones with detected leaks.
 A future React frontend will live under `platform/`.

 ## services